EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/index.md

 {: .note-title }
 Individuals may need administrative rights on their system to complete some tasks in the workshop.

-To complete the workshop be sure to install all of the following prerequisite items.
-All of the items below have **free, or free trial** options.
-If you have **existing paid licenses** of the Visual Studio 2022 or Telerik UI for Blazor **please use those** and do not reinstall the free versions.
+To complete the workshop be sure to install the following prerequisite items.
+All the items below have **free, or free trial** options.
+If you have **existing paid licenses** of Visual Studio 2022 or Telerik UI for Blazor **please use those** and do not reinstall the free versions.

 * [Visual Studio 2022 [Any Edition]](https://visualstudio.microsoft.com/downloads/)
 * [.NET 7.0.5 or later](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)